vineds/Real-time-Video-Steaming-/README.md

 ## License
-Youtube Uploader is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+This project is licensed under the MIT license. (http://opensource.org/licenses/MIT)